Physical Therapy, Doctor of

 Post-baccalaureate: The post-baccalaureate pathway allows students who have already earned an undergraduate bachelor's degree to enter as a professional-phase student for three years of graduate coursework, including two summers.

 Physical therapists work with people across the lifespan to optimize movement and improve health.
-Physical therapists are responsible for examining and evaluating patients/clients, the development and implementation of intervention programs, patient education and supervising other health care practitioners.
+Physical therapists are responsible for examining and evaluating patients/clients, developing and implementing intervention programs, providing patient education, and supervising other health care practitioners.
 In addition to patient care, physical therapists may also serve as administrators, teachers, researchers and consultants.

 Program Highlights